aplteam/MarkAPL/Files/MarkAPL_for_Programmers.md

 ### `Matrix2MarkdownTable`

-This helper method takes an APL matrix and converts it to a table definition in Markdown.
+Takes an APL matrix and converts it to a table definition in Markdown.

 Without a left argument there are no column headers, and alignment is ruled by data type: strictly numeric columns are right-aligned, everything else is left-aligned: